Wetu is the Wampanoag word for house and for centuries has been a traditional home central to the native people's life and culture.

 He is also one of the designers of a specially commissioned wetu that is hoped to travel to the UK later this year.

-Members of the Wampanoag Nation are planning to visit Nottinghamshire as part of the 400th anniversary of the sailing of the Mayflower.
+Members of the Wampanoag Nation are planning to visit Nottinghamshire this September as part of the Mayflower 400 commemorations.

 The newly constructed wetu will then go on display in the grounds of Bassetlaw Museum - close to the original homes of Mayflower passengers such as the Bradford and Brewster families.